WICG/turtledove/FLEDGE.md

 In some cases, multiple SSPs may want to participate in an auction, with the winners of separate auctions being passed up to another auction, run by another SSP.
 To facilitate these "component auctions", `componentAuctions` can optionally contain additional auction configurations for each seller's "component auction".
 The winning bid of each of these "component auctions" will be passed to the "top-level" auction.
 How bids are scored in this case is further described in [2.4 Scoring Bids in Component Auctions](#24-scoring-bids-in-component-auctions).
 The `AuctionConfig` of component auctions may not have their own `componentAuctions`.
 When `componentAuctions` is non-empty, `interestGroupBuyers` must be empty.
 That is, for any particular FLEDGE auction, either there is a single seller and no component auctions, or else all bids come from component auctions and the top-level auction can only choose among the component auctions' winners.

-The returned `auctionResultPromise` object is a `FencedFrameConfig` object: it is not possible for any code on the publisher page to inspect the winning ad or otherwise learn about its contents from this config object, but it can be passed to a Fenced Frame for rendering.
+The promise returned from `runAdAuction()` resolves to a `FencedFrameConfig` object: it is not possible for any code on the publisher page to inspect the winning ad or otherwise learn about its contents from this config object, but it can be passed to a fenced frame for rendering.
 (The [Fenced Frame Opaque-ads explainer](https://github.com/WICG/fenced-frame/blob/master/explainer/use_cases.md#opaque-ads) has initial thoughts about how this could be implemented.)
 If the auction produces no winning ad, the return value can also be null, although this non-opaque return value leaks one bit of information to the surrounding page.
 In this case, for example, the seller might choose to render a contextually-targeted ad.

 Optionally, `sellerTimeout` can be specified to restrict the runtime (in milliseconds) of the seller's `scoreAd()` script, and `perBuyerTimeouts` can be specified to restrict the runtime (in milliseconds) of particular buyer's `generateBid()` scripts.
 If no value is specified for the seller or a particular buyer, a default timeout of 50 ms will be selected.
 Any timeout higher than 500 ms will be clamped to 500 ms. A key of `'*'` in `perBuyerTimeouts` is used to change the default of unspecified buyers.